NewPast/np-twig/README.md

 ## Screenshots

 1. A screenshot of the template edit using WordPress classic editor.
+2. A screenshot of the post NP Twig setting

 ## Frequently Asked Questions about WordPress Front End for Custom Field